Moody Bible Institute

 Bible institute in Chicago, Illinois, U.S.

 Moody Bible Institute (MBI) is a private evangelical Christian Bible college in Chicago, Illinois.
 It was founded by evangelist and businessman Dwight Lyman Moody in 1886.
-Historically, MBI has maintained positions that have identified it as non-charismatic, dispensational, and generally Calvinistic.
-Today, MBI operates undergraduate programs and Moody Theological Seminary at the Chicago campus.
+Historically, MBI has maintained positions that have identified it as non-charismatic, zionist, dispensational, and generally Calvinistic.
+MBI operates undergraduate programs and Moody Theological Seminary at the Chicago campus.
 The Seminary also operates a satellite campus in Plymouth, Michigan.
 MBI also operates Moody Aviation, an undergraduate flight school and aviation mechanic program in Spokane, Washington.